 Who Decides Where the Donors' Dollars Go?

-Over 70,000 generous community donors entrust United Way of the Midlands to invest funds donated to the Community Fund in health and human service programs across the community.
+Over 70,000 generous community donors entrust United Way of the Midlands to invest funds donated to the Community Care Fund in health and human service programs across the community.
 These dollars help nonprofit organizations provide services to those who are most vulnerable.
-In 2014, $12,169,276 was invested in 122 programs throughout the community that aim to reduce poverty – carefully-vetted local services that support our neighbors’ vital basic needs, and increase their success in the classroom and the workforce.
+In 2016, $11.1 million was invested in 127 programs throughout the community that aim to reduce poverty – carefully-vetted local services that support our neighbors’ vital basic needs, and increase their success in the classroom and the workforce.

-Funds raised through the Community Fund are distributed by the Community Investment Review Teams.
+Funds raised through the Community Fund are distributed by the Community Investment Review Teams (CIRT).
 CIRTs are made up of volunteers who:

-Volunteers review the applications from agencies requesting funding, attend program presentations and come together to make a funding recommendation to the Community Impact Cabinet.
+Volunteers review the applications from programs requesting funding, attend program presentations and come together to make a funding recommendation to the Community Impact Cabinet.

 Finally, the United Way of the Midlands Board of Directors must approve the funding recommendations.
 It's a thorough process that includes a lot of community input.

 How's the decision made?

 It involves a comprehensive examination of existing programs and possible new ones.
-Here are the things the Community Investment Review Team volunteers consider with each program:
+Here are some of the things the Community Investment Review Team volunteers consider with each program: